airbytehq/airbyte/docs/contributing-to-airbyte/tutorials/building-a-java-destination.md

 docker run --rm -v $(pwd)/secrets:/secrets -v $(pwd)/sample_files:/sample_files airbyte/destination-<name>:dev write --config /secrets/config.json --catalog /sample_files/configured_catalog.json
 ```

-Note: Each time you make a change to your implementation you need to re-build the connector image via `docker build . -t airbyte/destination-<name>:dev`.
+Note: Each time you make a change to your implementation you need to re-build the connector image via `./gradlew :airbyte-integrations:connectors:destination-<name>:build`.

 The nice thing about this approach is that you are running your destination exactly as it will be run by Airbyte.
 The tradeoff is that iteration is slightly slower, because you need to re-build the connector between each change.